Disclosure & Barring Service MPharm

-An Enhanced DBS check is a compulsory requirement for any courses where trainees may be placed in a position of trust working with children and/or vulnerable adults.
-The MPharm Pharmacy course at Reading School of Pharmacy (RSOP) will involve working closely with both patients and members of the public.
+The Pharmacy programmes at the University of Reading will involve working closely with both patients and members of the public.
 In order to be able to undertake placements or visits in hospitals, pharmacies, and General Practice, which are a crucial part of the MPharm Pharmacy course, you will need to apply for and obtain a satisfactory Enhanced DBS certificate from the Disclosure and Barring Service.
+Students who have lived outside the UK for 6 months or more in the past 5 years will also need to obtain a letter of good conduct from the relevant country or coutries that they have lived in.

 How do I apply for an Enhanced DBS certificate from the Disclosure and Barring Service?

-Complete an online application through the First Advantage Online Disclosures system no later than 16 October 2022.
-Please visit https://fadv.onlinedisclosures.co.uk/Registration/Registration and follow the instructions on pages 8-16 of the The Applicant User Guide.
+Complete an online application through the First Advantage Online Disclosures system by no later than the following dates:

-STAGE 2 - DOCUMENT VERIFICATION
+STAGE 2 - Document Verification

 After you have submitted your online DBS application through the First Advantage Online Disclosures system, you will need to provide a minimum of three ORIGINAL forms of ID from the official list of valid identity documents.

-STAGE 3 - DBS CERTIFICATE PAYMENT
+STAGE 3 - DBS Certificate Payment

 The Disclosure and Barring Service will send your Enhanced DBS certificate to you in the post once they have completed the check.
 Please note that the certificate will be sent to the address listed as your current address on your DBS application.